 Central Provinces: The Shayrat Airbase serves as a forward operating base for Iranian materiel and personnel in support of Iranian-backed militia throughout Syria’s central region.

-Lebanese Hizbollah Liaison Outpost: The Qusair Base, which sits near the Lebanese border, serves mostly as a Hizbollah military base in Syria and a liaison point with Iranian forces.
+Lebanese Hizbollah Liaison Outpost: The Qusair Base, which sits near the Lebanese border, serves mostly as a Hezbollah military base in Syria and a liaison point with Iranian forces.

 Additionally, there are two main underground Iranian-operated outposts that sit farther to the west, in proximity to the Russian navy base in the Syrian port city of Tartous.
 They are: